-It’s no secret that changing the school climate in favor of embracing a successful model of the continuous school improvement process takes time, effort, and skill.
+It’s no secret that changing the school climate to embrace a successful model of the continuous improvement process takes time, effort, and skill.
 However, when we take on the task of improving our nation’s lowest-performing schools, we can uncover a rewarding opportunity to re-evaluate the limitations of our current school improvement strategies that may not work for your school population.

 If you are looking for guidance on taking your leadership to the next level to transform your school and accelerate learning, you’ve come to the right place!
 In this article, we will discuss some of the most effective research-proven strategies that will help you create an infrastructure to improve the outcomes of all students.